CyberTimon/Powerpointer-For-Local-LLMs/README.md

 ```
 pip install python-pptx regex collection
 ```
-After this, start your oobabooga text generation webui instance with an instruct finetuned model and the api extension (--api).
+After this, start your oobabooga text generation webui instance with an instruct finetuned model and the api extension (--extensions api).
 13B models and upwards work the best but you sometimes also receive good output with 7B models.

 If you run oobabooga on a remote machine or not on a different port/ip, you have to open powerpointer.py and change the HOST or URL variable.
 When you are there, also make sure that the model_type for the prompt format is set correctly.
 (Vicuna or Alpaca)